Mahabub2030/Food-/README.md

   <h2 align="center">Foodie - Fast food website</h2>

-  Foodie is a fully responsive fast food website, <br />Responsive for all devices, build using HTML, CSS, and JavaScript.
+ ## 📌 Project Overview
+Foodie is a modern, fully responsive fast-food website built using **HTML, CSS, and JavaScript**.
+The website provides a seamless experience for users to browse menu items, interact with features, and navigate efficiently on all devices.

-  <a href="https://codewithsadee.github.io/foodie/"><strong>➥ Live Demo</strong></a>
+  <a href="[https://codewithsadee.github.io/foodie/](https://mahabub2030.github.io/Food-/)"><strong>➥ Live Demo</strong></a>

 </div>